Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/peer-operations/declare.md

-Prior to running, a peer must be declared.
+Prior to [running](/peer-operations/run), a peer must be declared.
 The following Convex Lisp functions are the only features not described in the [Convex Virtual Machine](/cvm) section given their specificity.

-A peer requires a public key:
+Currently, the easiest way for creating a peer is through the [sandbox](/sandbox).

+A peer requires a public key.
+The section about [running peers](/peers-operations/run) lists available tools for generating key pairs.
+A public key is entered as a 32-byte [blob](/cvm/data-types/blob).
+For instance:

 ```clojure
 (def peer-key